Ohio Cottage Food Law: Do You Need Food Safety Training?

 You can sell time and temperature controlled for safety foods with a bakery license.

-Ohio does not require food safety training to operate a cottage food business, but earning Ohio’s recognized Person in Charge Certification in Food Protection helps you build trust with customers, access more selling opportunities, meet potential insurance requirements, and demonstrate your commitment to producing safe, high-quality food,
+Ohio does not require food safety training to operate a cottage food business, but earning Ohio’s recognized Person in Charge Certification in Food Protection helps you build customer trust, access more selling opportunities, meet potential insurance requirements, and demonstrate your commitment to producing safe, high-quality food.

-Each product you sell must be labeled with the required information.
+Each product you sell must include the required label information.